 Of course, you don’t want to come off as unprofessional, so you might not want to ask straight up about working remotely and whether you’re allowed to dress casually in your first interview, but these key elements might be important to find out if you have an offer in hand.

-“By asking about office culture you should get the answers to your questions,” says Erik Bowitz, senior resume expert at Resume Genius.
+“By asking about office culture you should get the answers to your questions,” says Erik Bowitz of Copy My Resume.
 “The ability to dress down and work remotely are valuable benefits for today’s graduates entering the workforce,” and companies are trying to entice the best and brightest with more modern policies.

 6. Do You Have a Bonus Program?